phaserjs/phaser/README.md

 * Vertex buffer and and vertex shader optimisation and reduced memory footprint on the tint and alpha : @bchevalier
 * Applied the new generic updateTransform to spritebatch : @kambing86

-For details about changes made in previous versions of Phaser see the full Change Log at https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md
+For changes made in previous versions please see the comprehensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).

 ![Phaser Logo](http://www.photonstorm.com/wp-content/uploads/2013/09/phaser_10_release.jpg)